 EmArcy MG 36082

-Needless to say, this album features a terrific cover.
-The title track, For Hi-Fi Bugs, is an especially cool tune that reminded me of Rugolo's 1950s TV drama scores including Richard Diamond, The Stranger, The Fugitive, Run For Your Life, Lie Detector and Felony Squad.
-Most of the set features more traditional big band jazz with extended soft smoky moments.
+Needless to say, this album features a terrific cover and the title track, For Hi-Fi Bugs, is an especially cool tune that reminded me of Rugolo's 1950s TV drama scores such as Richard Diamond, The Stranger, The Fugitive, Run For Your Life, Lie Detector and Felony Squad.
+Most of the set features more traditional big band jazz with extended soft smoky-sounding moments.

 One interesting note from the back cover: An interesting aspect of the session for hi-fi bugs is the system of recording.
 Only one microphone was used – a counterrevolutionary procedure in these days of multiple mikes, tape tricks and recording gimmicks.

 From Billboard - December 1, 1956: Pete Rugolo can always be counted on for a provocative listening experience – and he has planned an LP here that will be the talk of many strata of Jazzville.
 He has a big band composed of leading West Coast "modern" jazzmen and he puts them thru a number of highly original, and sometimes pungently dissonant, exercises.
 There is a variety of instrumentations and voicing that keeps the ear ever alert to the goings-on.
 Material consists of several originals and off-beat standards.
 Personnel include Shelley Manne, Maynard Ferguson, Dave Pell, Frank Rosolino, etc. Good listening for it's own sake – but an added kick because of its brilliant sound reproduction.

 Once In A While

 These Foolish Things

 Liberty Records must have released a lackluster record, but I have yet to discover one.
 Here we have a marvelous percussion album featuring a cover design that gives the impression of a sparkling blend of instruments.
 Slatkin presents a set of vibrant, jangling, sparkling arrangements, a good dose of space age percussion that I highly recommend.